processing/p5.js/contributor_docs/project_wrapups/anaisgonzalez_gsoc_2021.md

 ## Future
-* Could include specific input button controls for the Oculus Quest 2's x, y, a and b buttons because right now the gamepad lines of code don't function for Oculus even though they work fine for the Vibe.
+Future work could add specific input controls for the Oculus Quest 2's x, y, a, and b buttons.
+Right now the gamepad code does not function for Oculus but does work with HTC Vive.
-* Could figure out why including text in VR sometimes makes the sketch run much much slower than it would if it were running in WEBGL mode
+Future work could investigate performance issues with text in VR.